 Let your work speak for you

 Who has seen the movie Hidden Figures?
 Well if you haven’t or you want a reason to watch it again, I am going to try my best to fish out the hidden message from this movie so we can apply it to our lives.
 I love covering underdog stories here at Let's Talk Nation.
-There is just something about these sorts of stories that always leave me encouraged.
+These sorts of stories always leave me encouraged.
 This incredible movie was released back in 2016, and it won multiple awards including MTV award for best hero, BET award for best movie and SAG award for outstanding performance by a cast in a motion picture.

 Image courtesy of Hidden Figures movie (The stars at the SAG award ceremony)